-Lessons from three pricing stories
+Times were tough – Lessons from three pricing stories

 John decided he had to drop his prices below his competitors.
 The results seemed gratifying.
-Business picked up quickly and when John looked round his shop he could see his sales staff were always busy with customers.
+Business picked up quickly and when John looked around his shop he could see his sales staff were always busy with customers.

 Then came the call from his bookkeeper.
 “Aren’t the sales figures great?” said John, getting his bit in first.
 ‘Yes”, said the bookkeeper, “impressive sales indeed.
-That’s the good news.
+That’s good news.
 The bad news is that the business has actually lost money over the last quarter.”

 This was how John learned that trading for sales and trading for profit can be two different things.
 Chasing sales revenue is fine, provided your prices give you a sustainable profit.
 John hadn’t checked his costs for some time – so the unwelcome news from the bookkeeper came as a shock.

 Sue’s PR and media consultancy start-up was struggling to gain some traction in the market.
-She was promoting a charge-out rate 20% below the industry average, explaining her overheads were lower than larger companies.
+She was promoting a charge-out rate of 20% below the industry average, explaining her overheads were lower than larger companies.
 But clients were just not interested.

 The turning point came after advice from her mentor.
 “You’re selling yourself short, Sue,” said the mentor.
-“With your qualifications and experience in large media companies you should be charging at least as much as other businesses do – if not more.
+“With your qualifications and experience in large media companies, you should be charging at least as much as other businesses do – if not more.
 I understand your marketing strategy, but I don’t think clients see it that way.
 They are more likely to interpret lower costs as lower value and lower quality.
 In your industry confidence goes a long way, so you shouldn’t be afraid of marketing yourself at a price that reflects your expertise and experience.”

 After a brainstorming session with his advisers, Alan realized it was pointless trying to compete head on with larger competitors who had far more buying power.
 Alan knew that many of his customers were small business owners so he decided to reposition his business as a one-stop niche store for small businesses and start-ups.

 His new point of difference was to offer a comprehensive service package to small businesses that bought his computing gear.
-The package focused on solving their main pain points, such as setting up new computers, laptops and tablets and networking them effectively; transferring data from previous machines; and setting up the systems, databases and accounting programs they needed to operate efficiently.
+The package focused on solving their main pain points, such as setting up new computers, laptops, and tablets and networking them effectively; transferring data from previous machines; and setting up the systems, databases and accounting programs they needed to operate efficiently.

-Alan still makes relatively small margins on the actual computing hardware, but has enhanced his profit margin considerably by selling his ‘total solution package’ of added services and service contracts.
+Alan still makes relatively small margins on the actual computing hardware but has enhanced his profit margin considerably by selling his ‘total solution package’ of added services and service contracts.